-From 2015 to 2016, Brazil was suffering from political instability and a sluggish economy.
+From 2015 to 2016, Brazil suffered from political instability and a sluggish economy.
 Rapidly growing vendors, such as Huawei and HDS, brought fierce competition to the traditional storage market.
-Compwire's business had declined, since it mainly relied on government customers.
+Compwire’s business had declined, because it mainly relied on government customers.
 Aware of the dilemma, the company recognized that it urgently needed to transform itself.

 As more and more industries began undergoing digital transformation, the Brazilian government decided to follow suit, promoting digital and paperless offices.
 The government also established the Public Safety Department, a new federal department that would build digital cities and Safe Cities to address the security challenges caused by political instability.

 In light of these developments, Compwire’s sales volume was declining in the traditional market, while the emerging digital city and Safe City market offered major opportunities for growth.
 Compwire decided to find new partners, and Huawei was the natural choice for many reasons: